Charlotte, NC Law Firm

 A duty of care is what medical professionals and healthcare facilities owe to their patients.
 It is more than just the expectation that a medical professional or facility will act in the way that is best for their patients.
 It is a legal obligation.
 Medical professionals and facilities have a legal obligation to provide their patients with a certain level of care.
 That level must be what a reasonable person would expect under the circumstances.

-The duty of care can, and does vary, depending on speciality and location.
-An oncologist in Charlotte’s Atrium Health’s Carolinas Medical Center owes a cancer patient in that Charlotte hospital a different duty of care than a general practitioner would owe a cancer patient in a small rural town with no hospital or specialists nearby.
+The duty of care can, and does vary, depending on expertise and location.
+An oncologist in Charlotte’s Atrium Health’s Carolinas Medical Center owes a cancer patient in that Charlotte hospital a different duty of care than a general practitioner would owe a cancer patient in a small rural town with no hospital or professionals nearby.

 The duty of care is the way in which a reasonable medical professional, or healthcare facility, would have acted in a similar situation.
 The following are examples of basic standards of care that all doctors are expected to follow: